-You allocate by multiplying combined business income by your combined business allocation percentage (lines 77 through 121), and combined investment income by the combined investment allocation percentage (lines 122 through 125).
+You allocate by multiplying combined business income by your combined business allocation percentage (lines 87, 90, or 121), and combined investment income by the combined investment allocation percentage (line 125).
+For information on the allocation of investment income or investment capital, see the instructions for Form CT-3-S-A/ATT, Schedule A, beginning on page 19 of this form.

-If you claim a business allocation percentage of less than 100%, you must complete the appropriate lines between lines 77 and 121.
+If you claim a business allocation percentage of less than 100%, you must complete the appropriate lines between lines 77a and 121.

-If your property, payroll, and sales were entirely within New York State, you do not need to complete line 77 through 121.
+If your property, payroll, and sales were entirely within New York State, you do not need to complete line 77a through 121.
 Your allocation is 100%.